Chekosoft/azchallenge/QnA.md

 If you could go back and give yourself advice at the beginning of the project, what would it be?

-> Try to learn more about the Node.js platform before starting coding.
+> Try to learn more about the Node.js platform before starting with the coding tasks.

 Did you learn anything new?